jaydinandrews/llama-16/docs/isa.md

 When reading in data from standard in, data can be stored in either a register or in memory.
 When storing data in a register, only the first 16 bits of input will be stored while the rest will be discarded.

-When writing data to standard out, data can be read from immediates, registers, or memory.
+When writing data to standard out, data can be read from an immediate, a register, or memory.
 When reading data from memory to be printed out, all words will be printed until a null character is found.

 ***PLEASE READ THE [Quirks of LLAMA-16](./quirks.md) REGARDING HOW THE I/O INSTRUCTION TREATS DATA STORED IN REGISTERS VS MEMORY.***